-As a result, leather shoes—with a single leather sole—are a common pick as the first slipper for a young child, as they’re easy to find and they provide great support for little feet.
+As a result, leather ballet shoes—with a single leather sole—are a common pick as the beginner ballet shoes, as they’re easy to find and they provide great support for little feet.
 In addition, leather shoes will mold to the wearer’s foot in time, which can help their technique.

 Canvas and satin shoes are becoming more readily available in children’s sizes as well.
 Neither of these is as durable, nor satin in particular is usually worn just for the aesthetic shine more than their training value.
 Split-sole canvas shoes, on the other hand, are easy to clean and less expensive than leather, and some parents opt for them as a cost-effective choice for growing feet.

 Ultimately, the choice of material is up to you and your child, depending on the fit and form of the shoe.
 Reaching out to your child’s instructor can be a great way to get more specific advice based on the school’s requirements and your child’s preferences.

 Finding the Right Fit

-When you’re buying ballet shoes for a child, the most important thing to consider is the way they fit.
+When you’re buying pointe shoes for kids, the most important thing to consider is the way they fit.
 Your child will be spending a lot of time on their feet, a pair of slippers that fits the contours of their feet can give them a true learning advantage.